 What are the chances of getting a job?

-Clinical and educational psychologist appear on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging people skilled in those jobs to work in New Zealand.
+Clinical, organisational, and educational psychologist appear on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled psychologists from overseas to work in New Zealand.

-- the length of time it takes to train as a psychologist, and the limited number of people training – most universities only take in about 10 postgraduate psychology students a year
+- the number of psychologist trainees is limited and it takes a long time to train – most universities only take in about 10 postgraduate psychology students a year

-- a significant increase in the number and range of jobs available in the health care and criminal justice services
+- the number and range of jobs available in health care and criminal justice services has increased significantly

-- high demand globally for clinical and educational psychologists
+- global demand for clinical and educational psychologists is high.

 Types of employers varied

-Psychologists can work for a wide range of employers, including:
+Psychologists can work for a range of employers, including:

 - district health boards

-- government departments such as the Department of Corrections, Ministry of Education, Child, Youth and Family, ACC or the Defence Force
+- government departments such as the Department of Corrections, Ministry of Education, Child, Youth and Family, ACC and the Defence Force

 - iwi organisations